UCTH makes history with first open heart surgery in Calabar

 By Ike Uchechukwu

-The University of Calabar Teaching Hospital, UCTH on Wednesday made history by successfully carrying out its first open-heart surgery in the hospital.
+The University of Calabar Teaching Hospital, UCTH, on Wednesday made history by successfully carrying out its first open-heart surgery.

-The development was disclosed by Chief Medical Director, CMD of the hospital, Prof. Ikpeme Ikpeme in a statement titled: “Today we made history & we move!” made available to newsmen on Thursday.
+The development was disclosed by Chief Medical Director, CMD of the hospital, Prof Ikpeme Ikpeme in a statement, yesterday.

-His words: “Today, Wednesday 15th September 2021, at 6.43 pm, history was made in our UCTH when the first-ever open heart surgery was performed in our hospital and the patient safely wheeled out to our Intensive Care Unit.
+He said: “On September 15, 2021, at 6.43 pm, history was made in our UCTH when the first-ever open heart surgery was performed in our hospital and the patient safely wheeled out to our Intensive Care Unit.

 “She had received a Mitral valve replacement following about six and a half hours of surgery.
 This has been the culmination of two years of hard work, determination, sacrifice, vision and focus at different levels of our hospital.
 And we must offer sincere gratitude to God and all who worked to make this happen.